 PG Diploma in Educational Practice (Mathematics)

 To receive the award of Masters in Educational Practice (Mathematics) the student must achieve:180CAT points at Level 7 The University of Chester permits the following interim exit awards: Postgraduate Diploma in Educational Practice : 120 CAT points at Level 7 Postgraduate Certificate in Educational Practice : 60 CAT points at Level 7

 For a PG Cert in Educational Practice (Mathematics) participants must complete two of the above modules plus one other 20 credit module from the MA Educational Practice general programme.
 For a Diploma in Educational Practice (Mathematics) participants must complete three of the above modules plus three other 20 credit modules from the MA in Educational Practice general programme.

 The programme is structured to allow flexibility for participants particularly those who will want to import credits from previous study.
-Each of the following modules is optional except the dissertation.
-All students progressing to the dissertation must complete the Research Design module (CD7032) unless they have already completed an equivalent Research Design module.
+Each of the following modules is optional except the Dissertation and the Research Design module (CD7032).
 Each term two options will be available to allow for some flexibility for those bringing in accreditation for prior learning.
 The majority of the modules carry 20 Level 7 credits with the exception of ED7110 and CD7059 which both carry 40 credits.The Dissertation carries 60 credits and is compulsory.